Top 5 Platforms for Streaming Live Music

 Twitch is a primarily video game-oriented livestreaming platform that is now expanding to offer additional content, including music, art, cosplay, comedy, dance, and more general IRL (In Real Life) streams.
 This is the platform we know the most about because it’s the one we use ourselves.

-The good: Huge potential audience, tightly-knit community, highly customizable, directory of current live streams, built-in tipping (for partners), partner program, stream archives (30 days for non-partners, 60 days for partners), lots of chat moderation options
+The good: Huge potential audience, tightly-knit community, highly customizable, directory of current live streams, built-in tipping (for affiliates and partners), partner program, stream archives (30 days for non-partners, 60 days for partners), lots of chat moderation options

 The bad: More DIY means more work getting everything set up.
 The site is also ridden with trolls (though what popular sites aren’t?), and some viewers are unwelcoming to non-gaming content.